Luggage tags play an important role in finding lost luggage. They’re one of the most important accessories to have when it comes to traveling.

 luggage tag come in plenty of different colors so you can choose one that will make your bags easy to spot from the baggage claim area.
 You can’t deny how much more efficient flying is by having luggage tags!
 All things considered, tags are an inexpensive way to give you some peace of mind while you’re traveling.

 Tip: Never Put Your Home Address on a Luggage Tag

 A lot of travelers write their home address and home phone number on their luggage tags.
 It’s not a great idea to do that because you never know who is looking for other people’s information.
 Theft of personal items or even your identity begins when we aren’t careful with what information we put out into the world.

 This kind of information is exactly what thieves want.
 Robbing an empty house while the owners are on a vacation is as easy as taking candy from a child.
-Since your luggage tag is attached on the outside of your suitcase, potential thieves could easily take a picture of your tag and rob your house while you’re away.
+Since your luggage tag is attached to the outside of your suitcase, potential thieves could easily take a picture of your tag and rob your house while you’re away.

 That’s why you shouldn’t write your home address, home phone number, or your friend’s address there.
 Provide just your contact details and nothing else.
 While we’re at it, let’s also put a stop to writing things like, “I’ll be on a vacation for the next two weeks and my house is completely unguarded!” on your Facebook timeline.
 We live in the age of social media and many people tend to overshare information, opening themselves up to danger.

 Tip: Place a Secondary Tag Inside Your Checked Suitcase

 In addition to attaching a regular luggage tag outside, some people like to put more information inside of their bags.
 If the exterior luggage tag somehow gets accidentally ripped off, the additional information inside would work as a backup.
 If this appeals to you, we can help you with the process.